polarizing/bitly-take-home-app/README.md

 ### Get Started

-Inside the project directory, there is a .env file that has two lines where you will put your private login and API key for Bitly.
+Inside the project directory, there is a .env file that has two lines where you will put your private login and API key for Bitly, for security reasons.
 It looks like this:
 ```bash
 REACT_APP_API_LOGIN=[YOUR API LOGIN HERE]
 REACT_APP_API_KEY=[YOUR API KEY HERE]